fgsec/Offensive/Frida-Android.md

 ### ADB Forward connection

-Had some trouble connection at the frida server and this solved my issue.
+Had some trouble connecting at the frida server and this solved my issue.
 If you are running things with root probably won't need this.

 ```bash
 $ adb forward tcp:27042 tcp:27042